HOW IT WORKS

 What are the costs?

 Because MNVA is part of the public school system, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum and qualified students receive a loaner computer, printer, and internet stipend.
+Enrolled families receive the K12 curriculum and qualified students receive a loaner computer, printer, and internet stipend.

 What's my role as a parent?